Erick Jones: Industry background

 He has held positions in industry that include Industrial Engineering Specialist, Director of Engineering, Consultant and Project Manager, and Executive Manager of a "Big 5" Accounting firm, and executive manager for United Parcel Service (UPS), Tompkins Associates, Academy Sports and Outdoors, and Arthur Andersen.
 He managed teams and operations as small as 3 people and as large as 500 people.
-He has managed projects implementing warehouse management systems (WMS) and enterprise resources planning (ERP) system, designing and constructing new facilities and re-engineering Fortune 1000 organizations.
-Operations managed include strategic systems deployment, teams of large-scale distribution operation, and human resources at an executive level.
-He is an expert in the field of supply chain optimization, distribution logistics, and inventory control.
-His contribution has laid foundation for our modern understanding of the Internet of Things (IOT), Blockchain, RFID, Auto ID and Supply Chain Technologies.
+ISCEA announced that Dr. Erick C. Jones Sr., PhD.,as President effective July 1, 2020.Dr.
+Jones will be inaugurated during the fall 2020 IISB Board of Directors Meeting.

 Research

 Jones' research interests are mainly in the field of RFID and its applications and Lean Six Sigma.
 However, Jones's research also covers various other topics like supply-chain technology, logistics, operations research, engineering, training, transportation and healthcare.
 He has received external funding from agencies like the NSF NASA, TexasMRC and internal funding in support of his research pursuits.
-He has also worked with undergraduate, graduate students and other professors on different research projects under RAID LABS at The University of Texas at Arlington.
+He has also worked with undergraduate, graduate students and other professors on different research projects under RAID LABS at The University of Texas at Arlington.The American Association for the Advancement of Science (AAAS) has named University of Texas at Arlington Professor Erick Jones Sr. as a fellow.

+The AAAS recognized Jones, a professor in the Industrial, Manufacturing and Systems Engineering Department, “for distinguished contributions to the field of engineering, particularly for radio frequency identification (RFID), tracking, and lean six sigma contributions to manufacturing, logistics, health care, and public outreach.”

 Development of RFID technologies

-Jones has emerged as an industry leader in the RFID space as a result of his extensive work in forwarding the engineering aspects of the technology and the public adoption of the same in various socially relevant sectors.
-Having spearheaded a myriad of innovations in the field including but not limited to boosting applications of additive manufacturing in cyber-enabled manufacturing systems and integrating RFID in linear asset management, Jones now works on expanding RFID technologies towards satellites, cameras, and other data capturing technologies to create a "smart" planet.

 Jones has also been active in enriching the RFID technological toolkit with his focused research on RFID integration in cell phones and other automated monitoring systems, resulting in numerous potential new intellectual property developments.
-Furthermore, his presence in academia remains prominent through his personal body of work which includes several journal publications, book authorships and conference presentations.
-He also serves as the Editor in Chief of the International Supply Chain Technology Journal (ISCTJ).
+He is the former Editor in Chief of the International Supply Chain Technology Journal (ISCTJ).